chrispwolf/night-tripper-platen/content/chapters/Rules for Play/logistics.md

 Tools for generating opportunities between game sessions or on the fly are forthcoming.

 ### Hiring NPCs
-PCs attempting to hire on NPCs make a throw each week, adding their Career rank if it applies to the type of NPC being sought out.
+PCs attempting to hire on NPCs make an unmodified throw each week.
 On a succesful throw, a specialist is found.
 A specialist's maximum Skill rank is 3, or the Impact of the hiring throw, whichever is lower.

 NPCs will at a minimum expect 1 credit per week per rank of Skill.
-For highly specialized or dangerous tasks, they may demand as much as double that.
+For highly specialized or dangerous tasks, they may demand as much as triple that.

 Multiple PCs may throw to find the same specialist.